Show Me Your Stack

 Every episode follows the same structure

 The problem.
-A specific GTM bottleneck described in operational terms.
 Not “we needed more pipeline.”
-The actual broken state, quantified: how many manual steps, how many tools, how many hours burned per week on a process that should take minutes.
+The broken state quantified: manual steps, tools, hours burned per week on a process that should take minutes.

 The build.
-The guest screen-shares their actual workflows.
 Orchestration logic.
-Data flows.
 Where AI operates.
 Where humans stay in the loop.
 Where it broke during the build, because it always breaks somewhere.

 The results.
-Before and after numbers.
 Time saved, conversion lift, pipeline generated, cost reduced.
-And the honest version, not the case study version.
-What they would rebuild differently knowing what they know now.
+Plus the honest version, not the case study version - what they would rebuild differently knowing what they know now.

 The tools you will see on screen